Skemba/alt-integration-cpp/docs/integration.md

 # Terms

-- Altchain (ALT) - abstract blockchain that inherits security of Bitcoin.
+- *Altchain (ALT)* - abstract blockchain that inherits security of Bitcoin.
-- VeriBlock (VBK) - VeriBlock blockchain https://www.veriblock.org/.
+- *VeriBlock (VBK)* - VeriBlock blockchain https://www.veriblock.org/.
-- ATV - Cryptographic proof of Altchain block header publication in VeriBlock.
+- *ATV* - Cryptographic proof of Altchain block header publication in VeriBlock.
-- VTB - Cryptographic proof of VeriBlock block header publication in Bitcoin.
+- *VTB* - Cryptographic proof of VeriBlock block header publication in Bitcoin.
-- VbkBlock - VeriBlock block header.
+- *VbkBlock* - VeriBlock block header.
-- Payloads - ATV, VTB, VbkBlock sometimes can referred to as "payloads".
+- *Payloads* - ATV, VTB, VbkBlock sometimes can referred to as "payloads".
-- APM - Altchain POP Miner.
+- *APM* - Altchain POP Miner.
-- VPM - VeriBlock POP Miner.
+- *VPM* - VeriBlock POP Miner.
-- Security Providing Chain (SP Chain) - blockchain, which stores endorsements and is used for providing security for SI chain.
+- *Security Providing Chain* (SP Chain) - blockchain, which stores endorsements and is used for providing security for SI chain.
-- Security Inheriting Chain (SI Chain) - blockchain, which consumes endorsements and utilizes properties of SP chain to improve its security.
+- *Security Inheriting Chain* (SI Chain) - blockchain, which consumes endorsements and utilizes properties of SP chain to improve its security.
-- Block Of Proof - block in SP chain, which stores endorsement of block from SI chain.
+- *Block Of Proof* - block in SP chain, which stores endorsement of block from SI chain.
-- Endorsed Block - block in SI chain, for which we want to improve POP score.
+- *Endorsed Block* - block in SI chain, for which we want to improve POP score.
 More endorsements of a block - higher POP score of this block.
-- Containing Block - block in SI chain, which stores proof of endorsement.
+- *Containing Block* - block in SI chain, which stores proof of endorsement.
-- VBK TX - VeriBlock transaction.
+- *VBK TX* - VeriBlock transaction - transaction in VeriBlock, which contains VBK proof of ALT header endorsement.
+- *VBK POP TX* (VeriBlock POP transaction) - transaction in VeriBlock, which contains BTC proof of VBK header endorsement.
-- BTC TX - Bitcoin transaction.
+- *BTC TX* - Bitcoin transaction.
-- VBK POP TX - VeriBlock POP transaction.
-- POP Payout Delay - PopRewardsParams::getPopPayoutDelay() - POP payout will occur after this amount of blocks after endorsed block.
+- *POP Payout Delay* (PopRewardsParams::getPopPayoutDelay()) - POP payout will occur after this amount of blocks after endorsed block.
-- Endorsement Settlement Interval - PopRewardsParams::getEndorsementSettlementInterval() - validity window for ATV.
+- *Endorsement Settlement Interval* - PopRewardsParams::getEndorsementSettlementInterval() - validity window for ATV.
-- POP MemPool - memory pool for POP-related payloads.
+- *POP MemPool* - memory pool for POP-related payloads.
 Represents the content of the "next" block after current tip.
-- SPV - simplified payment verification.
+- *SPV* (simplified payment verification) - a protocol which allows peers to download and use only block headers, but still be able to cryptographically verify account's state.
-- Finalized/Finalization - this term can be applied to a block or transaction.
+- *Finalized/Finalization* - this term can be applied to a block or transaction.
 A block is finalized if it can not be reorganized with very high probability (99.99%).
 For Bitcoin, finality is equal to 11 blocks.
 For VeriBlock, finality is 2000 blocks.

 # Overview

 ![Network Topology](./img/topology.png)

 POP security is built around "endorsing" blocks.
-When miners want to increase likelyhood of finalizing a block, they "endorse" it by creating "endorsing transaction" in SP chain.
+When miners want to increase likelyhood of block finalization, they "endorse" it by creating "endorsing transaction" in SP chain.

+On practice, single endorsement per *keystone period* is enough to get protection from 51% attacks.
+There are multiple cases:
+- "shorter endorsed chain" vs "longer chain" - endorsed chain always wins.
+- "endorsed chain" vs "endorsed chain" - timeliness (earlier endorsements have higher score) and continuity (more continuous endorsed keystones) of endorsements affect POP score of each chain.
+Chain with higher POP score wins.

 In example above, we see 3 chains (top-down): Bitcoin, VeriBlock, Altchain.